coreyp7/compiler-in-Rust/README.md

+# Update as of 7/12/25
+Currently modifying compiler again to be better and have more advanced language features.
+Syntax is changing and if you clone the repo, things may not be fully functional.

 # About
 I wrote my first lanugage programming lanugage (compiler) so I could learn Rust. <br>
 The language is named plank.